 - This process continues exactly as described, in perpetuity, for the rest of your life, and at no point is unique individual autonomy introduced.

 Most people do actually have an intuitive sense of this and apply it in their daily lives, to children.
 This proof is precisely the idea that "oh they don't know any better, they're just a baby" but extrapolated forward in time.
 Collectively as a society, we tend to stop thinking this to be a reasonable explanation when humans reach adulthood (and we'll examine why that's still valuable in Incentives).
 But even if we reach a point where "we should've known better," our capacity to know better or not was not of our own making!
 In many ways, this says "Everything about you is either nature or nuture, but it doesn't matter which one it is because you weren't responsible for either."

-This conclusion is fundamentally at odds with many accepted societal norms.
+This conclusion is fundamentally at odds with many accepted societal norms in a predominantly metaphysical libertarian legal system.
 We exhault "good" people while criticizing or even imprisoning "bad" people who "deserve it."
 It can feel deflating and confusing to accept this as your reality, so where does one go from here?
-What are one's duties as a person who acknowledges that they are not ultimately responsible for their actions?
+What are one's morally responsibilities as a person who acknowledges that they are not ultimately morally responsible for their actions?

 Behavior vs. Person

 - Just because there aren't good or bad people doesn't mean there aren't good and bad actions.